uwiger/plain_fsm/doc/plain_fsm.md

 Only in my old age have I begun to understand fully what a sacrifice this is.
-See [
-Programming Models for Concurrency ](pots/index.md) for a detailed discussion of the issues involved.
+See e.g. my presentation [Death by Accidental Complexity (QCon SF 2010)](http://www.infoq.com/presentations/Death-by-Accidental-Complexity) for a more detailed discussion of the issues involved.